OpenData-tu/documentation/07-Database.md

 ## Survey of Existing Solutions

-Based on our knowlage, any relational database as main datastorage has been quickly disreagarded.
-Fairly bad scaling behavior with the amount of data we have to handly and the fixed dataschema architecture were not a good fit for our usecase.
+Based on our knowledge, any relational database as main data storage has been quickly disregarded.
+Fairly bad scaling behavior with the amount of data we should be able to handle and the fixed data-schema architecture were not a good fit for our use case.
 That does not mean, that a relational database might be used for some special requirements.

-Based on the knowlage in the group we had a closer look at Elastic Search and checked it against our requirements.
+Based on the preexisting experience in the group we had a closer look at Elastic Search and checked it against our requirements.
 This first look was very promising, but more on that in the next chapter.

-Other sollutions in the realm of NoSQL databases were mainly web research.
-That included what is out there and what is the strength and weeknesses of each solution.
+Other solutions in the realm of NoSQL databases were mainly web research.
+That included what is out there and what is the strength and weaknesses of each solution.
 That included mainly the big known ones like Cassandra, MangoDB, ...

 The survey of other existing NoSQL database solutions was not very extensive, regarding real tests and in deep research.
 Because of the feedback, which suggested we use the wrong database, we decided in the middle of the project, to have an extra look at Apache Cassandra.

 ## Evaluation Criteria & Decision-making Process